chamoda/chamoda.github.io/_posts/2017-10-06-realtime-face-detection-using-opencv-and-python.markdown

 #star: false
 ---

 Detection is an important application of computer vision.
 In this post I'm going to detail out how to do real time face detection using Viola Jones Algorithm introduced in paper [Rapid object detection using a boosted cascade of simple features (2001)](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.10.6807).
 Mind the word detection, we are not going to recognize, means which one the face belong.
-This is merely detection that there is a face.
+This is merely detection that there is a face in a given image.
 We are going to use [OpenCV](https://opencv.org) (Open Source Computer Vision Library).
-Opencv is written in C++ but there are interfaces for other languages so will use python.
+OpenCV is written in C++ but there are interfaces for other languages so will use, preferably python.

 # Installation

-Note that following instructions are for OSX.
+Instructions are for OSX.
 Steps as follows

 * First install [Anaconda](https://www.anaconda.com/download/).
 * Then create python 3 virtual environment with `conda create -n py3 python=3.6`.